IMPORTANT! Due to the response to Coronavirus (COVID-19) events on this site may be postponed or canceled. for More Details. CLICK HERE

 So, too for me in the creation of model-sets that I create then render into photographs.
 Or, places I surreptitiously enter to photograph.
 A photograph is timeless tangible evidence that an action existed.
 I try to stress acts that deal with a high level of impermanence at their core then record them beautifully.
 Always trying to perfect for audiences so that not only I will benefit from the experience of them.
 Then, I tear down the structures and start a new idea.
 The new idea has a lineage with its predecessor and so on.
 I try to capitalize on this so that the photographs are in essence a family.

-Visual Arts: Constructions/Collage, Mixed Media, Sculpture, Textiles, Works on paper
+Visual Arts: Constructions/Collage, Mixed Media, Sculpture, Textiles, Works on paper; term